ShivSarwade/JobJet/README.md

     cd backend
     npm run start
     ```
-    The backend will start on `http://localhost:5000`.
+    The backend will start on the port specified in your environment variables.

 5. **Run the Frontend Application:**